nabeegh-khan/6g-lwm-beam-prediction/README.md

 ---

-## AI Assistance Disclosure
+## AI Assistance

-This project was built end-to-end using Claude (Anthropic) as the primary development tool.
-Research direction, architecture selection, dataset discovery, code, debugging, and interpretation of results were all generated through an iterative dialogue with Claude.
-I directed the goals, reviewed outputs, ran the code, and made decisions about what to keep — but I would not claim independent authorship of the technical decisions.

-I'm disclosing this transparently because I think honest AI usage is more valuable to the ML community than presenting AI-assisted work as fully independent.
-My contribution was in scoping the problem, executing the pipeline, and learning from the process — not in originating the technical solutions from scratch.
+This project was developed with significant assistance from Claude (Anthropic).
+Claude generated the implementation code, suggested the LoRA injection strategy and rank ablation design, and helped debug across Google Colab and ONNX export workflows.
+My contribution was scoping the research question (whether low-rank adapters could match full fine-tuning while enabling per-scenario adaptation), selecting LWM v1.1 and the three DeepMIMO city scenarios, running all experiments and tracking them in Weights & Biases, validating the cross-scenario transfer results, and learning the foundation-model fine-tuning and ONNX deployment stacks hands-on.
+I treat this project as a learning artifact rather than independent technical work.

 ---